 About Averett University

-Founded in 1859, Averett University — then called the Danville Female Institute — began as a small, home-based school with 20 female students in Danville, Virginia.
-It developed into an accredited, co-educational four-year college by 1971, and today enrolls a diverse group of more than 1,500 students from 26 states and 24 countries.
-While affiliated with the Baptist General Association of Virginia, Averett welcomes students from all faiths and of no faith.
+Founded in 1859, Averett University — originally called the Danville Female Institute — began as a small, home-based school with 20 female students in Danville, Virginia.
+It developed into an accredited, co-educational four-year college by 1971 and today enrolls a diverse group of more than 1,500 students from 26 states and 24 countries.
+While affiliated with the Baptist General Association of Virginia, Averett welcomes students from all religious and spiritual backgrounds.

 Averett’s Mission and Core Values

 Averett aims to prepare students to serve and lead as catalysts for positive change.
-We fulfill this mission by educating students from diverse backgrounds through liberal arts-based degree programs in a personal, collegial, interdisciplinary environment and by adhering to our core values of:
+We fulfill this mission by educating students from diverse backgrounds through liberal arts-based degree programs in a personal, collegial, interdisciplinary environment and by adhering to our core values:

 School of Nursing

-The BSN program at Averett University began in 2010 when the Danville Regional Medical Center (DRMC) School of Health Professions (established in 1898) partnered with Averett to close DRMC’s Registered Nurse program.
+The BSN program at Averett University began in 2010 when the Danville Regional Medical Center (DRMC) School of Health Professions (established in 1898) partnered with Averett to take over DRMC’s Registered Nurse program.

 In addition to offering an on-campus BSN program in Danville and an ABSN program based in Norfolk, we offer a Master of Science in Nursing (MSN) degree program with a Family Nurse Practitioner (FNP) focus, along with one of the only Emergency Nurse Practitioner (ENP) Post-Graduate Certificate programs in the country.